 This information is for graduate students attending participating degree-granting schools.
 Borrowers must be U.S. citizens or U.S. permanent residents if the school is located outside of the United States.
 Non-U.S. citizen borrowers who reside in the U.S. are eligible with a creditworthy cosigner (who must be a U.S. citizen or U.S. permanent resident) and are required to provide an unexpired government-issued photo ID to verify identity.
 Applications are subject to a requested minimum loan amount of $1,000.
 Current credit and other eligibility criteria apply.

-If at any time during the repayment period you enter an approved internship, clerkship, fellowship, or residency program you may contact us to request a deferment.
-To apply for this deferment, you must submit a form completed by you and an official from the approved program, to us for consideration.
-If you receive the deferment, the Current Amount Due you will be required to pay each month during the deferment period will reflect the same repayment option that applied to your loan during the in-school period.
-Deferment periods are issued in up to 12-month increments.
-You can receive a maximum of four 12-month deferment periods (48-month maximum).
+To apply for this deferment, customers and an official from the internship, clerkship, fellowship, or residency program must complete and submit a deferment form to us for consideration.
+If approved, the loan will revert back to the same repayment option that applied during the in-school period for up to 12 months.
+Customers can apply for and receive a maximum of four 12-month deferment periods.
 Interest is charged during the deferment period and Unpaid Interest may be added to the Current Principal at the end of each deferment period, which will increase the Total Loan Cost.

 Explore federal loans and compare to ensure you understand the terms and features.
-Smart Option Student Loans that have variable rates can go up over the life of the loan.
+Sallie Mae loans that have variable rates can go up over the life of the loan.
 Federal student loans are required by law to provide a range of flexible repayment options, including, but not limited to, income-based repayment and income-contingent repayment plans, and loan forgiveness and deferment benefits, which other student loans are not required to provide.
 Federal loans generally have origination fees, but are available to students regardless of income.

 SALLIE MAE RESERVES THE RIGHT TO MODIFY OR DISCONTINUE PRODUCTS, SERVICES, AND BENEFITS AT ANY TIME WITHOUT NOTICE.
 CHECK SALLIEMAE.COM FOR THE MOST UP-TO-DATE PRODUCT INFORMATION.